 Many people grow up with pets.
-Be it a dog, cat, hamster or fish, that provide a family with loving companionship and loyalty that only a pet can offer.
-This doesn’t go away as we age.
-A dog or cat can have a very positive impact on the lifestyle of an elderly family member and can become a key part in long-term care.
+Be it a dog, cat, hamster, or fish, that provides a family with loving companionship and loyalty that only a pet can offer.
+This doesn't go away as we age.
+A dog or cat can have a very positive impact on the lifestyle of an elderly family member and can become a key part of long-term health care.

 Health Benefits with Pet Ownership

-He says just being able to pet a dog and see its tail wag with delight and appreciation can provide such an indescribable sense of satisfaction and joy for a person in a long-term care situation, be at in their own home, assisted living or a nursing home.
-These people are the ones who usually have difficulty finding joy in their everyday lives can find joy and purpose by taking care of a pet.
+He says just being able to pet a dog and see its tail wag with delight and appreciation can provide such an indescribable sense of satisfaction and joy for a person in a long-term care situation, be it in their own home, assisted living, or a nursing home.
+These people are the ones who usually have difficulty finding joy in their everyday lives and can find joy and purpose by taking care of a pet.

 Pets offer love and companionship.